benem3000/mcspatched/README.md

 *(You will be prompted to create a temporary password.
 Remember this password, as you will need it during the next boot phase.)*

 _If you are not using secure boot then it is not recommended to enroll they key.
 You will likely see a warning about an unsigned or out of tree package, this is normal.
 Enrolling third party MOK keys inherently carries added risk if that key were ever compromised.
-I have sevret scanning enabled to ensure that if this happens I will receive notice and will act accordingly to remedy the issue._
+I have secret scanning enabled to ensure that if this happens I will receive notice and will act accordingly to remedy the issue._

 ### 5. Rebase to the Signed Image
 Now that the signing keys and policies are installed from the first step, secure your system by rebasing to the cryptographically signed image: